.

 Quizá soy el primer escritor del mundo

-que hace literatura sobre Viagra
+que hace literatura sobre Viagra,

 y pienso que aquí está la ventaja